 Nice to have qualification, but not required: Qualified interns may be requested to make occasional shallow dives in the Trout Stream Exhibit headwater pool to clean viewing windows, and make occasional dives into the downstream pond.
 To perform this function, you should be a certified diver (PADI or comparable) and have your own wet or dry suit and snorkeling gear.

 Attention students: An Internship with the Adopt A Stream Foundation may provide the ingredients necessary to complete a Capstone or Thesis project.
 It may also qualify for interdisciplinary credits; check with your faculty advisor.

-Send an email to email@example.com with Internship Review Committee in the subject line.
-Describe your interest in becoming an intern for the Adopt A Stream Foundation and your availability; and attach a brief resume that describes your qualifications and a current copy of your transcripts.
+Send an email to firstname.lastname@example.org with Internship Review Committee in the subject line.
+Describe your interests in becoming an intern for the Adopt A Stream Foundation and your availability; attach a brief resume that describes your qualifications and a current copy of your transcripts.